-4.3 Disregarded sick leave
+Disregarded sick leave

-- 4.3.1 Disregarded sick leave not exceeding an overall aggregate of two years shall be granted by the Secretary for Education where in the opinion of the Secretary one of the following conditions has been met: - (i) The sickness can be traced directly to the conditions or circumstances under which the teacher is working; or - (ii) The injury was suffered by the teacher in the discharge of duties through no fault of the teacher; and in circumstances where payment has not been made by the Accident Compensation Corporation; or - (iii) The absence was due to war injury or to war service; or - (iv) The teacher has contracted a notifiable disease listed in Part 1 of Schedule 1 of the Health Act 1956, and the teacher is either: - (a) complying with a written request or direction from a Medical = Officer of Health under the Health Act 1956 to refrain from attending school for a specified period, or - (b) is otherwise required by a relevant Public Health Order to refrain from attending school for a specified period. - (v) The teacher has contracted hepatitis or tuberculosis, where the period of disregarded sick leave is the time that the teacher's treating registered medical practitioner decides is necessary for the teacher to remain away from school. - 4.3.2 Where sick leave has been deducted for any period granted as disregarded sick leave under clause 7.5.1 above, the sick leave will be reinstated. - 4.3.3 Disregarded sick leave is additional to any period of absence on account of sickness or injury to which the teacher is entitled with full salary in accordance with the scales set out in clauses 4.1.1 or 4.1.2 above. - 4.3.4 Fixed term or relieving teachers shall only be granted disregarded sick leave, as provided for in clause 4.3.1 above, where they have been in continuous employment before the date of application.
+- 4.3.1 Disregarded sick leave not exceeding an overall aggregate of two years shall be granted by the Secretary for Education where in the opinion of the Secretary one of the following conditions has been met: - (i) The sickness can be traced directly to the conditions or circumstances under which the teacher is working; or - (ii) The injury was suffered by the teacher in the discharge of duties through no fault of the teacher; and in circumstances where payment has not been made by the Accident Compensation Corporation; or - (iii) The absence was due to war injury or to war service; or - (iv) The teacher has contracted a notifiable disease listed in Part 1 of Schedule 1 of the Health Act 1956, and the teacher is either: - (a) complying with a written request or direction from a which requires the teacher to be excluded from school for a period prescribed under Schedule 2 of the Health (Infectious and Notifiable Diseases) Regulations 1966 or for a period determined by a Medical Health = Officer of Health under the Health Act 1956 to refrain from attending school for a specified period,; or - (b) is otherwise required by a relevant Public Health Order to refrain from attending school for a specified period. - (v) The teacher has contracted hepatitis or tuberculosis, where the period of disregarded sick leave is the time that the teacher's treating registered medical practitioner decides is necessary for the teacher to remain away from school.

+- 4.3.2 Where sick leave has been deducted for any period granted as disregarded sick leave under clause 7.5.1 above, the sick leave will be reinstated. - 4.3.3 Disregarded sick leave is additional to any period of absence on account of sickness or injury to which the teacher is entitled with full salary in accordance with the scales set out in clauses 4.1.1 2 and, 4.1.3 or 4.1.2 4 above. - 4.3.2 Fixed term or relieving teachers shall only be granted disregarded sick leave, as provided for in clause 4.3.1 above, where they have been in continuous employment before the date of application.